 In short, people love specifics.
 They love hard numbers, and they need to believe that their target is within easy reach.

 So don’t just tell them that your product will help them to lose twenty pounds.
 Instead, tell them that your product will help them to lose 1 POUND of Belly Fat Every 72 Hours!

 Like this landing page example

 Of course, you need to be ethical and realistic.
 So maintain your reputation while also delivering specific numbers.
-This is part of the magic formula that will help you create a landing page that gets results!
+This is part of the magic that creates a winning landing page!